 Nicole graduated with top academic honours from Semmelweis Dental School in Budapest, Hungary.

 Canadian-born, she lived and studied in North America and Europe before deciding to settle in London in 2013.
 She joined our practice in 2016.
 Nicole provides her patients with a full range of treatments and services, and has a particular interest in Periodontology and Implant dentistry.
-She is currently completing her Masters in Periodontology at the International Medical College in Germany, Switzerland, and Hungary.
+She has completed her Masters in Periodontology at the International Medical College in Germany, Switzerland, and Hungary in 2019.

 Outside of dentistry, she has a passion for travelling, tennis, and enjoys spending time with her family.